How to Choose the Right Water Heater Size for Your Home

 Watch out for these errors:

-• Oversizing "just in case" — A too-large tank wastes energy keeping unused water hot.
+• Oversizing "just in case" — An oversized tank wastes energy keeping unused water hot.

 • Ignoring temperature rise for tankless units — published GPM ratings assume ideal conditions.